Get insider access

 macOS Compatibility

-The Samsung G70B works well with recent M1 MacBooks.
-With macOS only, HDR doesn't work while in Game Mode, so you have to choose between a 144Hz signal in SDR with low input lag or a 120Hz signal in HDR with higher input lag.
-Still, if you want to watch videos and you don't mind the higher input lag, HDR looks good.
+This monitor works well with macOS.
+HDR doesn't work while in Game Mode, so you have to choose between a 144Hz signal in SDR with low input lag or a 120Hz signal in HDR with higher input lag.
+Still, if you want to watch videos and don't mind the higher input lag, HDR looks good.
 There aren't any problems with VRR either.
-While windows return to their normal position after waking up the laptop from sleep, they don't return to their position when you open the lid after closing it, which is a common issue when using a DisplayPort to USB-C adapter.
+If you're using a MacBook, windows return to their normal position after waking up the laptop from sleep, but they don't return to their position when you open the lid after closing it.

 Features